SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-open-a-message-box.md

 |➁|Payload available in the custom message box.|

 The custom message box is implemented in the host application.
-Register a programmatic intent handler to open it.
+Hereto, register a programmatic intent handler.
+When a `messagebox` intent is received that matches your qualifier, the handler opens a message box which renders your custom component.

 ```typescript
 @NgModule({